adeep/bitwarden_reddit/cannot_login.md

 ⚠️ Have you made a [backup](#make-a-backup)?

 Did you try [connecting to the web vault](#first-steps-test-the-web-vault) and had issues?
-Itt could be the server itself or your connection:
+It could be the server itself or your connection:

 * Try to log in via _other devices and other networks_ (that is, Wi-Fi versus cellular).